-choices for instant games and to identify the combinations of ticket features that are most effective in driving players' choices.
+Discrete choice testing is also a common feature in evaluating new scratch game concepts.
+Discrete choice testing is used to measure the relative importance of game features that drive players' choices for scratch games and to identify the combinations of ticket features that are most effective in driving players' choices.
 Discrete choice research involves participants completing a survey on which they are asked to choose between multiple ticket concepts with different combinations of features.